buildbotics/tpl-docs/Drawing Aids Library.md

 makeEllipse(E) accepts a single argument, E.  E is an object with properties that describe the characteristics of the desired ellipse.
 E has the following properties:
 * E.width - E.width is a number that specifies the width of the desired ellipse.
 * E.height - E.height is a number that specifies the height of the desired ellipse.
 * E.increments - E.increments is a number that specifies the number of line segments that will make up the desired ellipse.
+Larger values for E.increments will create smoother cuts, but will generate larger [g-code](http:reprap.org/wiki/G-code) files.

 ####Results
 makeEllipse(E) will return 0 if no errors are detected and -1 if an error is detected.
 The following properties are loaded into the argument object, E depending on whether an error is detected.